peterhinch/micropython-msgpack/README.md

 the original method).
 Version reset to (0.1.0).

-# 11. Notes on the extension module
+# 12. Notes on the extension module

-These notes are for thos wishing to understand how this works, perhaps to add support for further types.
+These notes are for those wishing to understand how this works, perhaps to add support for further types.

 The `mp_dump.py` attempts to load a function `mpext` from the module.
 If this